tsiukaris/website-project/README.md

-# Website with Spring Boot and ReactJS
+# Website Market on Spring Boot and ReactJS

 This project was developed for studying purposes of current technologies.
-Backend

 ## Technologies and Patterns